daniel-joanol/BTC-price-checker/README.md

 Foxbit only provides prices in BRL.
 To compare it with other exchanges using the same currency, the script uses Currency Freaks.

 ### Price change percentage for Kraken
 Kraken’s API doesn’t directly provide the 24h price change percentage.
-The script calculates it manually using the formula:
+The script calculates it manually using the formula: ((actual - open_price) / open_price) * 100

 ### Data normalization across APIs
 Each exchange provides slightly different field names and formats.
 The script standardizes them into a consistent structure for easy comparison.